 Ear Training and Sight Singing

 A major goal of the Opera Institute is to encourage proper vocal health and management.
-Each student receives a private voice lesson each week.
+Each student receives three lessons throughout the course of the Institute.
 These lessons focus on continuation of vocal development: breath management, intonation, and musicianship, based upon the need of each student.
 Students are given repertoire appropriate to their level of singing, based upon faculty recommendation.
 They work on their pieces pedagogically in their lessons.

 Other classes and workshops include Movement, Chorus, Vocal Health, Resumé-Writing, and more.